manuelmarcano22/Reproducible-example/README.md

 The `-r` flag is telling latexmk to use an specific configuration file.

-astropyexample is a section of  a [.tex file](https://gist.github.com/Cadair/5f66da0c4d14055836b2) created by [Stuard Mumford](https://github.com/Cadair) showing a few functionalties of PythonTex with astropy.
+astropyexample is a section of  a [.tex file](https://gist.github.com/Cadair/5f66da0c4d14055836b2) created by [Stuard Mumford](https://github.com/Cadair) showing a few functionalities of PythonTex with astropy.
 This will create a pdf called *astropyexample.pdf*.
 For a more detalied example see the [PythonTeX repository](https://github.com/gpoore/pythontex) and the gallery.

 To see the pdf just do `evince astropyexample.pdf`.

+## Copy file from container to the host

+To copy the produced files to the host just do:

+`docker cp <containerId>:/file/path/within/container /host/path/target`

 ## Exiting the Docker

 to exit just type *exit*

-## TO-Dos
+## To-Do
 - ~~Find a safer way than just doing xhost x to display the pdf.~~ Used `xhost +local`.
 Should be a bit better.
 Other ways to do it are listed [here](http://wiki.ros.org/docker/Tutorials/GUI)
 - Figure out why is needed to execute as sudo latexmk.